Let’s develop a math project to challenge students who have demonstrated a mastery of multiplication and are ready to explore its applications.

 Let students think about it.

-- Maybe there are certain spots that aren’t “parkable”?
+- Maybe certain spots aren’t “parkable”?

-- Maybe floor one is completely different, since it’s the entrance to the lot?
+- Maybe floor one is completely different since it’s the entrance to the lot?

 Discuss the accuracy and usefulness of each strategy.

 We can extend this further by applying an economist’s point of view.

 How much money does Disneyland make off its parking structure when it’s full?
 At 50%?
 And so on.

 I even dug up the original cost of the structure: $90 million.
 With this information, we can ask about the profitability of the parking structure.

 How many days of a full parking lot are necessary to pay off the $90 million price tag?
 What if the lot was only 75% full?

 Going further: What range of people could the lot hold?
 Consider motorcycles through vans.
 How much money in ticket sales would the lot generate?

 As an economist, was the initial investment into this parking structure worth it?